Gut Protector

 Vitamin B6 is a water-soluble vitamin that exists in different forms: pyridoxine, pyridoxal, and pyridoxamine.
 Since the body is not able to synthesize it, vitamin B6 is drawn from the diet, mainly found in fish, meat (chicken, pork) and liver.
 It is also found in products of plant origin, such as whole grains, wheat germ, bananas (and other fruits), green leafy vegetables and dried beans.

 Vitamin B6 (pyridoxine) contributes to the proper functioning of digestion (metabolism of proteins, fats and carbohydrates), the nervous system and immunity.
-It is also involved in red blood cells formation and skin health.
+It is also involved in red blood cell formation and skin health.

 VITAMIN B12